CorridoniMatias/Comax_Roleplay_Mod/README.md

 Re-Revised by EasSide[-ZZ-]<br>
 Comax RolePlay Mod by Reloaded<br>

+Special thanks to Blodia for the Vehicle Mod!

 <strong>You are allowed to edit and redistribute this code but you must give credit.</strong>
 ```
 Note: There are some addons that are a bit buggy.